LanceAlthouse/Personal-Website-v1/README.md

 ## Deployment Of Website

-I used Cloudflare pages to deploy my website making it very quick and easy to do so.
-I prefer Cloudflare over a lot of other technologies as I am used to it and utilize it for many tunnels and web applications.
+I used Vercel to deploy my website, making it very quick and easy to set up the React server.
+I also set up the serverless function that my website uses to send emails.

 ## Installation On Local System